flaviofusero/Advent-of-Code-2021/README.md

 # Advent-of-Code-2021
 My solutions for Advent of Code 2021.
-I summarize below the key takeaways from each problem.
+I summarize below the key takeaways for each problem.

 ## Day 1
 * Prefer vectorization to `for` loops when possible